Why I use a feed reader (and why you should, too!)

 SearchWorks new arrivals:

 I can construct and execute a search in SearchWorks (to see all items related to Wagner's Ring, for example, or recordings of Chopin Ballades) and then copy and paste the url into Feedly.
 Each time an item is added to the catalog that matches my search, a link to the record for that item will appear in my feed.
 I can then note the call number, or place a request if it is "on order" or "in process".
-Any one of our librarians can help you construct a search to meet your interests.
+Any one of our librarians can help you construct a search to capture your interests.

 I hope you’ll consider using a feed reader to expand your current awareness, in an efficient and effective (and enjoyable!) way.